Buoyancy Basics

 How do I know how much is optimal?

-You need to calculate the amount you need to stay below the surface at the end of the dive.Unfortunately...you were likely taught the incorrect, or at least incomplete, way of doing a weight check...the "pre-dive" check.
+You need to calculate the amount you need to stay below the surface at the end of the dive.Unfortunately...you were likely taught the fast way of doing a weight check...the "pre-dive" check.

 Quick and dirty pre-dive check method